 So I pour the contents of the pan into the basin, add more boiling water if necessary, I put on a lid and leave to cool.
 During this time, the water and charred bits slowly sink to the bottom of the basin, leaving the clean clarified fat on top.
 Then the basin and its contents either go into the fridge for immediate use or, more usually, into the freezer for later use.

 I use the frozen dripping mainly for basting roast potatoes, parsnips and sweet potatoes.
-For such cooking purposes the frozen dripping can be used straight from the freezer, although beef dripping for bread and dripping needs to be softened at room temperature first.
+For such cooking purposes the frozen dripping can be used straight from the freezer, although beef dripping for 'bread and dripping' needs to be softened at room temperature first.

 I find that a fork is the best tool for gouging out lumps of hard frozen dripping.

 I bulk out my dripping from any other sources of meat fat that get rendered during cooking, for example mince and sausages.
 These would otherwise get thrown away, but I put them straight into the dripping container in the freezer.